elipZis/aPing/README.md

 aPing is not fully-fledged (yet).
 Some functionality is missing and errors may occur.

 Known issues are:
-* Endpoints having request bodies are not pinged
+* Paths having request bodies are not pinged
 * Parameters besides `integer` and `string` are not pinged

 ## License and Credits